Rescue from Enslavement

 Life in the red-light districts of India is not typical.
 It’s a dangerous place to be—let alone work or live.
 Simply entering and exiting the area is a difficult and often risky endeavor.

 That’s why As Our Own is grateful to have a presence in the heart of this darkness.
-Miraculously, God has opened a door, connecting us to the mothers enslaved there.
-Our staff is actively present, rescuing the children from second- generation enslavement.
+We have an open door, connecting us to the mothers enslaved there.
+Our staff is actively rescuing the children before they are exploited or trafficked themselves.

 Life in India is grueling for the poor, whether in the heavily populated city slums or the laboring remote, rural villages.
 Many, many people struggle every day—of every week, of every month, year after year after year—to gather food for even one meal.

-Despite the difficult and dangerous conditions, As Our Own is answering the call to act on behalf of these children.
-As we stand in the gap, the patterns of poverty and exploitation are upset, ushering in potential for hope and a new way of life.
+As Our Own is working in the communities to identify and act on behalf of these children.
+As we rescue each child from these situations, the patterns of poverty and exploitation are upset, ushering in potential for hope and a new way of life for a girl in India.

 The hopelessness of extreme poverty pressures some parents to abandon, abuse, and neglect their children . . . and forces children into bonded labor, including organized begging . . . and creates an environment ripe for child enslavement and exploitation.